MISSION STATEMENT

 Admission of Students with Tuition Delinquency

-Students will not be permitted to register at another Catholic school within the Diocese of Phoenix until financial obligations at the current or previous Catholic school within the Diocese have been met.
+Diocesan Regulation Number 5.02, the policy on the Financial Administration of Parish Schools in Phoenix, Arizona, states: Students will not be permitted to register at another Catholic school within the Diocese of Phoenix until financial obligations at the current or previous Catholic school within the Diocese have been met.

-Once tuition payment has been returned for insufficient funds, both FACTS and St. Catherine of Siena Catholic School will send written notification.
-FACTS will then re-attempt 15 days after the scheduled payment date.
-Once the second withdrawal for tuition has failed, St. Catherine of Siena Catholic School will send a second written notification that all fees need to be brought up to date within 7 business days.
+All families not current in their payment of tuition are subject to the following: Once tuition payment has been returned for insufficient funds, St. Catherine of Siena Catholic School will send written notification.
+If payment is not received, St. Catherine of Siena Catholic School will send a second written notification that all fees need to be brought up to date within 7 business days.
 If obligations are not met, the students will not be able to attend class.
 All financial obligations must be met prior to the end of school in order for students to be admitted on the first day of school.
 This policy will be enforced quarterly.

 Tuition Refunds